 - Working to improve employer engagement in the provision of learning opportunities

-- Providing materials to help reps support learners to improve their basic English, maths and ICT skills
+- Providing materials to help reps support learners to improve their basic English, maths and Digital skills

 - Improving equality and diversity in the provision of learning opportunities to improve skills for all